Our Faculty & Staff

 Elementary School Teacher, 4th Grade

-Miss Miranda Mondary is Hope’s forth grade teacher.
+Miss Miranda Mondary is Hope’s fourth grade teacher.
 She has been at Hope since 2017.
-Miranda previously taught at Christ Lutheran Church and School in Murray, Utah, where she was their third and forth grade teacher.
+Miranda previously taught at Christ Lutheran Church and School in Murray, Utah, where she was their third and fourth grade teacher.
 Prior to this, Miranda attended Concordia University in Portland, Oregon receiving her degree in Elementary/Early Childhood Education with a minor in Professional Church Work and graduated in April 2016.
 Miranda was born into the Lutheran Church and has always had a strong connection with the church.
 She is excited to teach the Word of God and be here at Hope Lutheran.